-The wind played in her hair and gently whistled through the grass.
+The wind played in her hair and whistled through the grass.
 The cool water lapped gently at her feet, a welcome reprieve after walking all the way here.
 The sun shone down on her, wrapping all in its warm embrace.

 Faintly in the distance, she could hear her mom shouting.
 "Eva!
 Eva, where are you!?"